What is the entourage effect and why is it important?

 These researchers attempted the same experiments with single-molecule CBD and THC treatments—as well as a combination of both—and found that they were severely lacking in contrast to their whole-plant counterpart.

-This was a clear indication that the therapeutic potential of CBD is greatly increased in the presence of its “entourage.”
+This was a clear indication that the potential of CBD is greatly increased in the presence of its “entourage.”

 The 1998 study that produced the phrase “entourage effect” yielded a groundbreaking result that subverted the then-prevailing single-molecule model with the whole-plant model.